thesabinelim/comp1531-slackr/assumptions.md

     - The list of members returned is sorted in order of id.

 channel_leave:
-    - Owner can't leave unless they are the last person in channel or they add another person as owner beforehand.
-We assume this is an oversight and will be fixed/clarified in iteration 2.
     - An owner leaving removes them from the channel's owner list.

 channel_join: